knative/eventing/docs/spec/channel.md

 string, or any combination of these.
 This mapping is handled exclusively by the Channel implementation, exposed via the Channel's `status.address`.

-If an HTTP event queueing request's URL does not correspond to an existing Channel, then the failure behaviour is undefined.
-For example, the Channel MAY respond with `404 Not Found` or the DNS MAY fail to resolve the hostname of the request.
+If a channel implementation receives a request that does not correspond to a known channel, then it MUST reply with a `404 Not Found`.

 The Channel MUST respond with `202 Accepted` if the event queueing request is accepted by the server.